staticshreyas/Attendance-Portal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We have developed an attendance recorder which records attendance of the students using our face recognition model which has an accuracy of about 97%.

-We have managed to give all possible statistical analysis and hassle free management of attendance of their students.
+We have developed a cutting-edge attendance recorder which records attendance of the students using our face recognition model which has an accuracy of about 97%.
+Using face recognition, you can easily record attendance and have access to in-depth analysis and a wide range of functionalities.
+Because of the covid-19 pandemic, stringent guidelines have been established, and precautions must be made to minimise unnecessary physical encounters.
+As a result, our method has shown to be effective in eliminating the requirement for any type of physical interaction while collecting and analysing attendance.

 Detailed explanation of the project is given below.